-The NAV and NAV per unit of the Funds will be available on our website at tangerine.ca/investments.
+The NAV and NAV per unit of the Funds are available at tangerine.ca/investments.

-Differences from International Financial Reporting Standards
+Differences from IFRS Accounting Standards

-In accordance with National Instrument 81-106 - Investment Fund Continuous Disclosure ("NI 81-106"), the fair value of a portfolio security used to determine the daily price of a Fund's securities for purchases and redemptions by investors will be based on the Fund's valuation principles set out above under the heading "Valuation of Portfolio Securities and Liabilities", which comply with the requirements of NI 81-106 but differ in some respects from the requirements of International Financial Reporting Standards ("IFRS"), which are used for financial reporting purposes only.
+In accordance with National Instrument 81-106 - Investment Fund Continuous Disclosure ("NI 81-106"), the fair value of a portfolio security used to determine the daily price of a Fund's securities for purchases and redemptions by investors will be based on the Fund's valuation principles set out above under the heading "Valuation of Portfolio Securities and Liabilities", which comply with the requirements of NI 81-106 but differ in some respects from the requirements of IFRS Accounting Standards ("IFRS"), which are used for financial reporting purposes only.